-Furthermore, third hypothesis (H3) indicated that there is significant relationship between social influence and employees' intention to use web based training system.
-Consequently, statistical results indicated that there is relationship (0.091\\\) (Table 4) among social influence and user's intention to use web training, while the latter's effect being moderated by Age, Gender Experience(H7), since this relationship is salient to older women and decrease with experience.
-This finding has supported the findings of Venkatesh et al. [31] and Venkatesh and Morris [30], who argued that the effect of social influence on individual's intention to use an information technology is more salient to older women and decrease with experience.
-Focusing in this relationship, it can be assumed that, employees pay much attention about the opinions of other people who are important to them, when they intend to use web training system.
-Otherwise, the opinions of the people who important for employees (e.g. their managers) influence them to use web training system.
+The third hypothesis (H3) indicated that there is significant relationship between social influence and employees' intention to use web-based training systems.
+Consequently, statistical results indicated that there is a relationship (0.091) (Table III) between social influence and user's intention to use web training, while the latter's effect is moderated by Age, Gender and Experience(H7), since this relationship is salient to older women and decreases with experience.
+This finding has supported the findings of Venkatesh et al. [31] and Venkatesh and Morris [30], who argued that the effect of social influence on individual's intention to use an information technology is more salient to older women and decreases with experience.
+Focusing in this relationship, it can be assumed that employees pay much attention about the opinions of other people who are important to them, when they intend to use web-based training systems.
+Otherwise, the opinions of these people who important for employees (e.g. their managers) influence them to use web-based training systems.

-Additionally, fourth hypothesis (H4) indicated that facilitating conditions have direct effect on the employees' intention to use web based training system.
-This hypothesis was accepted, since the statistical result revealed that there is a strong relationship (.257\\\) (Table 4).
+The fourth hypothesis (H4) indicated that facilitating conditions have direct effect on the employees' intention to use web-based training systems.
+This hypothesis was accepted since the statistical result revealed that there is a strong relationship (.257^{}) (Table III).
 This result has also been confirmed by Thompson et al. [29] and Ajzen [2].
-However, it is contrast with Venkatesh et al. [31] who argued that the facilitating conditions does not have effect on an individual's intention to use an information system, but it have direct effect on the actual use beyond that explained by behavioral intention.
+However, it is contrasted with Venkatesh et al. [31] who argued that the facilitating conditions do not have effect on an individual's intention to use an information system, but they have direct effect on the actual use beyond that explained by behavioral intention.